mlhartme/stool/client/documentation.md

 By default, stage commands operate on the attached stage (as shown in the stage indicator).
 You can change this by specifying one of the following selection option:

-`-all` operates on all stages
+`-all` operates on all stages in the current context

-`-stage` *predicate* operates on all matching stages.
+`-stage` *predicate* operates on all matching stages in the current context.
 The syntax for predicates is as follows:

               or = and {',' and}
               and = expr {'+' expr}